 (box 9 on the form).
-Also, contact Carmen's parent and write down on her Log of Medication Administration (in the Side Effects column) that Carmen got an upset stomach.
+Also, contact Carmen's parent and write down on Carmen's Log of Medication Administration (in the Side Effects column) that Carmen got an upset stomach.

-Case Study 2: Kristopher is a four-year-old in your program.
-He is allergic to pollen, grass and trees.
-His parents gave you instructions from his doctor to give him Diphedryl® (diphenhydramine) to help treat the itchy eyes and runny nose he gets.
+Case Study 2: Kristopher is a four-year-old in your program who is allergic to pollen, grass and trees.
+Kristopher's parents gave you instructions from the pediatrician to give Kristopher Diphedryl® (diphenhydramine) to help treat the itchy eyes and runny nose Kristopher gets.

 The instructions on Kristopher's Medication Consent Form tell you to look at the package insert for possible side effects.
-Below is the medication package Kristopher's mother gave you:
+Below is the medication package Kristopher's parent gave you: